alanxoc3/dotfiles/README.md

 - [gh](https://cli.github.com/).
 Github made an official CLI.
 Can be useful for managing PRs & issues.
 - [mastodon](https://joinmastodon.org/).
 Decentralized alternative to twitter.
 - [radico8](https://github.com/alanxoc3/radico8).
 The webradio I listen to for hours each week.

+## wishlist
+Some things I want but don't have.
+- A "shuf" command that can work with large files.
+Maybe randomly selecting bytes.
+Or shuffling in batches of x number of lines, that way it works with long streams of stdin.